Chime

 Learnings

-Chime was a pivotal experience that deepened my expertise in sound and speculative design.
+Chime was a pivotal experience that deepened my expertise in sound and experience design.
 Our team operated with strong synergy, driven by a shared commitment to pushing creative boundaries.

 A key takeaway was expanding my product design perspective.
 Transitioning from a graphic design background, I gained hands-on experience with 3D printing, finishing techniques like sanding and painting, and effectively using product design terminology, such as CMF (Color, Material, Finish), to articulate visual concepts.